SESYNC-ci/syllabi/_posts/2016-07-26-computational-institute.md

 Portions of the instructional materials are adopted from [Data Carpentry](http://www.datacarpentry.org){:target="_blank"} and [Software Carpentry](http://software-carpentry.org){:target="_blank"}.
 The structure of the curriculum as well as the teaching style are informed by [Software Carpentry](http://software-carpentry.org){:target="_blank"}.

 [//]: # " Edit this block to show the syllabus and schedule for your bootcamp. "

 ## Schedule

 **Plenary sessions begin promptly at 9:00 am.** Come prepared to survive until the first coffee break at 10:30 am and on-site lunch provided by SESYNC at 12:30 pm.
 Trainees are responsible for their own breakfast and dinner arrangements (we can make recommendations).

-[//]: # " Bracketed [name] is the presenter, who is not necessarilly responsible for preparing material "

 | Tuesday   | 9:00 am    | Welcome and Overview of SESYNC                                       |
 |           | 9:15       | [Collaborative & Reproducible Workflows]                             |